DANGER - The area of the Seawatch subdivision is unsafe for human occupation due to the danger of sinkholes

-The engineering reports which formed the basis for the State of Local Emergency declaration were issued on January 2, 2019 and February 6, 2019.
-The area covered by the State of Local Emergency declaration is show in the diagram set out below.
+The engineering reports which formed the basis for the State of Local Emergency declaration were issued on January 2, 2019, and February 6, 2019.
+The area covered by the State of Local Emergency declaration is shown in the diagram set out below.

 In case of emergency call 9-1-1.

 For non-emergency issues call the RCMP at 604-885-2266 or the District of Sechelt at 604-885-1996 (M-F, 8:30 - 4:30) or 1-866-951-7450.

 To report a problem related to Sechelt services use our online Service Request Form located under Contact Us, or;